phenixphp/phenix-docs/src/guide/getting_started.md

 ### The store method

-The store method will allow us to add new users, let's write the code.
+The store method will allow us to add new users.
+Let's write the code.
 Corresponding route:

 ```php
 Route::post('/users', [UserController::class, 'store']);
 ```

-Because we are using the query builder, first the insertion is executed and then a query to obtain the inserted record, in later versions the last inserted ID will be obtained, additionally with the use of models this process is totally transparent, the code will be very simple and powerful.
+Because we are using the query builder, first the insertion is executed and then a query to obtain the inserted record.
+In later versions, the last inserted ID will be obtained.
+Additionally, with the use of models, this process is totally transparent; the code will be very simple and powerful.

 ```php
 public function store(Request $request): Response